-As you may well know already, this is one of the core values that drove the creation of the Agile Manifesto back in 2001, and why I decided to list it as #1 of the four core values on the home page.
+As you may well know already, this is one of the four core values that drove the creation of the Agile Manifesto back in 2001.

-Let’s then corroborate this with one example (among several that followed after) across my professional experience when leading change in a collaborative manner.
+Let’s then corroborate this with one example (amongst several) in my professional experience when leading change in a collaborative manner.

 Five years ago I was leading an Enterprise GRC Solution delivery for the Supply Chain Management Export Control department of a large conglomerate company which, because of its multinational presence, was legally required to meet regulations in all countries were business was conducted.

 This organisation requested our assistance to implement a Compliance Management solution derived from our GRC platform and enable a global central repository where processes and technical controls were documented, establish links to authoritative sources, perform risk-based scoping, execute design and operating tests, perform continuous controls monitoring and respond to identified gaps.